zencart/documentation/content/user/upgrading/multiple_php_versions.md

 First, you should verify that the desired [PHP Version is available](/user/upgrading/php_version/) on your host.

-Generally your host will only allow you to run one version of PHP per domain.
-But if you create one or more subdomains, each subdomain may also have its own version of PHP.
+Some hosting configurations allow only one version of PHP per domain; others permit multiple versions of PHP.
 Before proceeding, determine whether your hoster allows you to have multiple versions of PHP per domain (generally by using a `.htaccess` file).

+# Creating a test site under your domain

+If your hoster allows you to control the PHP version on a per-folder basis, you may use that technique, and deploy your test site to a different folder under `public_html`.
+We'll assume the name of this folder is `test`.
+Here is how things would look:

+- If your live site is directly under `public_html`, put your test site in a subfolder under `public_html` named `test`.
+So your live site would be accessed as `https://www.YOURSITE.com/` and your test site would be accessed as `https://www.YOURSITE.com/test/`.
+If you use [URL Rewriting](/user/seo/other_topics/#seo-urls), you may need some changes to your `.htaccess` file.
+- If your live site is already in a folder under `public_html`, put your test site in a differently named folder.
+For example, if your live site is in the folder `store`, your live site would be accessed as `https://www.YOURSITE.com/store/` and your test site would be accessed as `https://www.YOURSITE.com/test/`.

-If they do, you may just use that technique, and deploy your test site under `public_html` in a different folder than live, or you may follow these steps (for better separation of test and live), and simply use the `.htaccess` file to set the PHP version, in lieu of using MultiPHP or a similar tool.
+Alternately, you may create a new subdomain and follow the steps below (for better separation of test and live).
+You would use the `.htaccess` file to set the PHP version, in lieu of using MultiPHP or a similar tool.

 -----

-# Creating a site under an alternate webroot
+# Creating a test site under a new subdomain

 ## Create an alternate webroot
 With cPanel’s File Manager, navigate to `/home/YOURACCOUNT/`.
 This is known as "above webroot."
 If your cPanel File Manager loads with `/public_html`, just click on "Up One Level" to be “above the root.”
 This is where you will place your test site.
 Create a folder called "test" to hold the contents of your test site.

-## Creating a Subdomain.
+## Create a Subdomain.
 In cPanel, navigate to the Domains Section.
 Click the icon called "Domains."
 Then, click on the "Create a New Domain" option.

 ![Subdomain](/images/sub_domain_1.png)